Directed Reading Program at the University of Illinois Chicago

 Julian Benali

-Julian Benali is a PhD student studying commutative algebra, though he also has interests in logic, number theory, and category theory.
-Julian is looking to work with an undergraduate on a reading project in pure math.
-The direction is up to the student, but potential topics could include p-adic numbers, intuitionist logic, or commutative algebra.
+Julian Benali is a PhD student studying commutative algebra, though he also has interests in logic, topology, and category theory.
+Julian is looking to work with an experienced undergraduate on a reading project in pure math.
+The direction is up to the student, but potential topics could include tight closure theory, the chain conjecture, recent developments in intuitionist math, or applications of topos theory.

 Nick Christo

 Nick Christo is a 5th-year PhD candidate studying probability, combinatorics, and statistical physics.
-I have in mind reading through a few chapters of a textbook, reading through papers is also an option on any MCS related topic.
+I have in mind reading through a few chapters of a textbook (e.g., graph theory, probability texts), reading through papers is also an option on any MCS related topic.
 Reading independently can be a challenging experience that one has to almost learn how to do and would be happy to help make that an easier experience.

 Karoline Dubin